(lost reference) (lost reference) (lost reference)

 o K’AL is generally at the bottom centre, the freedom lies between:

-§ <<Glyph-C>.UH>:K’AL (more common), or
+§ <<god-head>.ja>:K’AL (more common), or

-§ <<Glyph-C>:K’AL>.UH (less common)
+§ <<god-head>:K’AL>.ja (less common)

-o Is there a possibility that the K’AL and ja might be a HUL, despite the placement being slightly different from the more common HUL which has the index finger actually pointing to / touching the moon (while the K’AL hand in Glyph-C doesn’t point at all)?
-Dorota: open question, don’t exclude this possibility (but not that likely).
-Also, Albert & Dimitri have a theory about K’AL being “room” as a noun rather than a verb (see below).
+o Is there a possibility that the K’AL and ja might be a HUL, despite the placement being slightly different from the more common HUL which has the index finger actually pointing to / touching the top part of the moon (while the K’AL hand in Glyph-C doesn’t point at all, and the index finger is either not at all in contact with the moon (<<god-head>.ja>:K’AL), or if it is, then not with the top part of the moon (<<god-head>:K’AL>.ja))?
+Dorota Bojkowska: open question, don’t exclude this possibility (but not that likely).
+Also, Albert Davletshin & Dimitri Beliaev have a theory about K’AL being a “room” (as a noun) rather than a verb (see below).

 · The three god-head glyphs are:

-o Glyph-C1: DG = Death God (Kimi, see Bratislava workbook, with Guido Krempel & John Chuchiak on codices and gods).
+o DG = Death God (Kimi, see Bratislava workbook, with Guido Krempel & John Chuchiak on codices and gods).

-o Glyph-C2: TMG = Tonsured Maize God (Ixiim).
+o TMG = Tonsured Maize God (Ixiim).

 § Note that in the slide shown in AT-YT2021-lecture21.t0:06:23, Chuwaj is transcribed with a long-a: Chuwaaj.